 Kathy Stanton, vice president for operations, oversees all service agreements and provides client support to insure customer satisfaction.
 As publications coordinator and graphic illustrator, she does layout and design, including data presentation, having worked in this capacity in both K-12 and university settings.
 Kathy coordinates the technical aspects of proposal development and puts the finishing touch on ERC reports and publications.
 She ensures that all funding agency specifications are met in proposals and reports.

-John Escalera, information technology director, has a Bachelor of Science degree in computer science and a Master of Science degree in information security.
+John Escalera, information technology director, has a Bachelor of Science degree in computer science, a Master of Science degree in information security, and is currently pursuing a Master of Science degree in computer science at Georgia Tech.
 He designs, programs, and supports custom software for ERC clients and administers databases for large-scale projects.
-Using procedures he desiged, John extracts, transforms and loads student data for more than forty school districts, 1,000 schools, and 900,000 students annually.
+Using procedures he designed, John extracts, transforms and loads student data for more than forty school districts, 1,000 schools, and over 1 million students annually.
 He developed and supports ERC's online after school management system (After School Manager), used by approximately 300 school sites and developed ERC's virtual time sheet, a cost-efficient system for recording employees' work time.
 His latest project is an online performance management tool to help school districts monitor their Local Control and Accountability (LCAP) plans.
-John makes life easier for ERC clients in program and data management, while providing accountabilty tools that facilitate continual improvement.
+John makes life easier for ERC clients in program and data management, while providing accountability tools that facilitate continual improvement.

 Noel Price, policy analyst and qualitative evaluation specialist, heads school and classroom level research and evaluation.
 Noel is a Stanford graduate in public policy, where he earned a Master's degree in sociology.
 Grounded in his own teaching experience that spans 14 years from middle school science to high school advanced placement, he is well acquainted with the instructional challenges and opportunities facing school leaders and teachers.
 Noel assesses leader and teacher effectiveness through surveys, interviews. focus groups and site observations, using highly developed rubrics that focus on school climate, perceptions of leadership, communication efffectiveness, lesson content, instructional delivery, teacher questioning and levels of student engagement.
 Noel coordinates all data collection and analysis for evaluation projects.